Andy Cole: International career

 Despite first being capped for England in 1995, Cole earned only 15 caps by the time he announced his retirement from international football after failing to be selected for the 2002 World Cup squad.
 He scored one goal for England, in a World Cup qualifying match against Albania in March 2001.
 He also scored in his single appearance for the England B team.

-Glenn Hoddle, in defence of his decision not to select Cole for the World Cup in 1998, accused Cole of needing six or seven chances to score one goal.
+Glenn Hoddle, in defence of his decision not to select Cole for the World Cup in 1998, accused Cole of needing five chances to score one goal.

 A persistent toe injury in the lead up to UEFA Euro 2000 led to Cole missing out on another major competition for his country.

 Cole earned his first four caps under four different managers.
 He made his debut in a friendly against Uruguay under Terry Venables in March 1995, coming on as a substitute for Teddy Sheringham; he appeared next against Italy under Glenn Hoddle at the Tournoi de France in 1997; made his third appearance against France under caretaker Howard Wilkinson in 1999; and finally earned his fourth cap against Poland under new manager Kevin Keegan in his first starting appearance a few weeks later.